FrenchW/FrwTwemoji/README.md

 FrwTwemoji
 ==========

-Incorporating TwEmoji (emoji from twitter) in any dotnet project
+The main purpose is to have TwEmoji (open sourcing emoji from [twitter/twemoji](https://github.com/twitter/twemoji)) hosted in any dotnet project